 Splinters are as sneaky as they are annoying.
 You never see one coming, but once one gets embedded in you, you’re definitely going to feel it.
-The most common way to pull one of these out of your body is to grab a pair of tweezers and just start digging.
-While that might work for splinters that haven’t lodged too deep into your body, it’s far from ideal for the ones completely under the surface.
+The most common way to pull one of these out of your body is to grab a pair of tweezers and start digging—but while that might work for splinters that haven’t lodged too deep, it’s far from ideal for the ones completely under the surface.
 Plus, it hurts.

-To get this to work, just dissolve a cup of the salts into a warm bath and soak whatever part of the body has the splinter.
-Failing that, you can also put some of the salts onto a bandage pad and leave it covered for a day; this will eventually help bring the splinter to the surface.
-Both methods help to draw the splinter out, which you can then pull out completely with a tweezer.
+To get this to work, just dissolve a cup of the salts into a tub of warm water and soak whatever part of the body has the splinter.
+You can also put some of the salts onto a bandage pad and leave the splinter covered for a day.
+Both methods will eventually help bring the splinter to the surface, after which you can pull it out completely with tweezers.

 First, before you do anything, clean the affected area with soap and water.
-Then combine a little water with ¼ of a tablespoon of baking soda to make a paste that you can then spread on the splinter.
-Once the paste is spread, cover the area with a bandage and keep it just like that for a full 24 hours.
+Then combine a little water with one-quarter of a tablespoon of baking soda to make a paste that you can then spread on the splinter.
+Cover the pasted-over area with a bandage and keep it just like that for a full 24 hours.

-You should notice that the splinter has made its way to the surface, where you can now simply just remove it.
+The splinter should make its way to the surface, allowing you to remove it.
 If you still can’t get a hold of it, you can repeat the same procedure until the splinter is sufficiently brought above the skin.

 This method is best when a splinter is already drawn to the surface a bit but tweezers just won’t do.
 Simply take a piece of tape—go for something a little stronger, like duct tape—and place it over the splinter.
-Once the tape is secure (leave it on for a few minutes), gently pull it off.
+Once the tape is secure (leave it on for a few minutes), gently pull it off at the angle the splinter went in.
 You may have to repeat this a few times to coax the splinter out.
-For a little added security, soak the area in warm water first to soften the skin.
+To make it easier, soak the area in warm water first to soften the skin.

-Another simple way to draw out that stubborn splinter is to soak the affected area in oil (olive or corn) or white vinegar.
+Another simple way to draw out that stubborn splinter is to soak the splintery area in oil (such as olive or corn) or white vinegar.
 Just pour some in a bowl and soak the area for around 20 to 30 minutes, then eyeball the splinter and see where it is.
 If it looks closer to the surface, but not enough to pull out, soak it longer.
 Once it gets far enough out, just remove it and wash the area with soap and water.